Skip to content

 Example 30s, 5m, 1h

-How often the wrapper renews its Vault token.
+How often the wrapper checks and renews OpenBao leases.
 Uses Go duration format.

 eBPF Integration